One way to find a great dentist is to ask friends for recommendations.

 can do for yourself.
 Your dentist or hygienist should thoroughly explain

-proper brushing and flossing techniques and advise you on selecting a toothbrush,
+proper brushing and flossing techniques, and advise you on selecting a

-floss, toothpaste, and other supplies.
-Equally important, the dentist periodically
+toothbrush, floss, toothpaste, and other supplies.
+Equally important, the

-should have you demonstrate your brushing and flossing techniques so that
+dentist should periodically have you demonstrate your brushing and flossing

-he or she can suggest improvements.
-Despite its central importance, many
+techniques so that he or she can suggest improvements.
+Despite its central

 The dentist should also discuss available fluoride treatments and offer